 Vanilla: for flavor.
 I use and love this vanilla extract!

 Whole milk: for moisture.
 You can use 2%, 1% or your favorite plant-based milk here, just note that the texture may change and the muffins may be less light and fluffy.
-Note: I’ve also had great success replacing both the whole milk and sour cream with 95g of buttermilk!
+Note: I’ve also had great success replacing both the whole milk and sour cream with buttermilk!

 Sour cream: for moisture and tenderizing the muffin batter.
 You can also substitute in greek yogurt here!